 Much of Morocco's cuisine does revolve around meat, but vegetables are an important staple and a crucial ingredient in many dishes of the Maghreb.
 Your diet can consist of more than just flatbread and hummus – trust us.
-Keep an eye out for vegetable-based tagines and couscous, the renowned zalouk (a smokey eggplant and tomato salad), vegetable briouats (triangular filled pastries) and cinammon oranges.
+Keep an eye out for vegetable-based tagines and couscous, the renowned zalouk (a smoky eggplant and tomato salad), vegetable briouats (triangular filled pastries) and cinnamon oranges.
 Vegan options are slightly more limited, as many of the breads and couscous dishes have butter added to them, but your best bet is to enquire if yours can be made using oil instead.
 Otherwise, it's easy to dine well on varied vege offerings in Morocco.

 Read more about vegetarian options in Morocco